Super 8 (hotel)

-Super 8 by Wyndham, commonly known as Super 8, is an American hotel brand, being the world's largest budget hotel chain with over 2,600 locations worldwide.
+Super 8 by Wyndham, commonly known as Super 8, is an American hotel brand.
+It is the world's largest budget hotel chain, with over 2,600 locations worldwide.
 The chain is a subsidiary of Wyndham Hotels and Resorts.
 The original room cost was $8.88 per night.
 As of December 2022, the brand website listed 2,691 hotels worldwide.